LCELP – Life Cycle Executive Leadership Program

 The Future is Now

-The IDB’s LCELP Program is a dynamic one-week program designed to provide participants with new tools and insights for Optimizing Life Cycle Management Cradle to Grave.
-LCELP equips experienced life cycle leaders with strategies to reduce costs and increase effectiveness across product and systems design, improvement, and sustainment.
-Collaborate with peers from diverse organizations across the public and private sector to exchange best practices and lessons learned from their experience in life cycle management.
-Led by expert faculty and industry practitioners, participants develop a deeper understanding of life cycle theories, practices, and techniques to cultivate an integrated, effective, and efficient life cycle of products and services.
+The IDB’s LCELP Program is a dynamic one-week program designed to provide participants with new tools and insights for Life Cycle Management Cradle to Grave.
+LCELP equips life cycle leaders with strategies to reduce costs and increase effectiveness across product and systems design, improvement, and sustainment.
+Participants collaborate with peers from diverse organizations across the public and private sector to exchange best practices.
+Expert faculty and industry practitioners lead participants to develop a deeper understanding of life cycle theories, practices, and techniques to cultivate an integrated, effective, and efficient life cycle of products and services.

 IDB-Life-Cycle-management